edeykholt/vvp/draft-hardman-verifiable-voice-protocol.md

 A brand vetter MUST verify the canonical properties of a brand, but it MUST do more than this: it MUST issue the brand credential to the AID {{<aid}} of an issuee that is also the issuee of a vetting credential that already exists, and it MUST verify that the legal entity in the vetting credential has a right to use the brand in question.
 This link MUST NOT be based on mere weak evidence such as an observation that the legal entity's name and the brand name have some or all words in common, or the fact that a single person requested both credentials.
 Further, the brand vetter MUST agree to revoke brand credentials in a timely manner if the associated vetting credential is revoked, if the legal entity's right to use the brand changes, or if characteristics of the brand evolve.

 ### Allocating TNs
-At the option of the AP and OP, VVP MAY prove the right to use the originating phone number.
+At the option of the AP and OP, VVP SHOULD prove the right to use the originating phone number.
 When this feature is active, regulators MUST issue TNAlloc credentials ({{<tnalloc-credential}}) to range holders, and range holders MUST issue them to telephone number users (TNUs; see {{<allocation-holder}}).
 TNUs MAY in turn issue them to a delegate such as a call center.
 If aggregators or other intemediaries hold an RTU in the eyes of a regulator, then intermediate TNAlloc credentials MUST be created to track that RTU as part of the chain.
 On the other hand, if TNUs acquire phone numbers through aggregators, but regulators do not consider aggregators to hold allocations, then aggregators MUST work with range holders to assure that the appropriate TNAlloc credentials are issued to the TNUs.

-### Granting brand proxy rights
+### Authorizing brand proxy
 When VVP is used to prove brand, APs ({{<AP}}) MAY issue brand proxy credentials ({{<brand-proxy-credential}}) to OPs ({{<OP}}), giving them the right to use the AP's brand.
 Without this credential, the OP only has the right to use the AP's phone number.

 Decisions about whether to issue vetting and brand credentials might be driven by large databases of metadata about organizations and brands, but how such systems work is out of scope.
 The credentials themselves contain all necessary information, and once credentials are issued, they constitute an independent source of truth as far as VVP is concerned.
 No party has to return to the operators of such databases to validate anything.